CRR

 Philosophical Grounding

-CRR formalises intuitions that process philosophers have articulated for over a century.
-The framework provides mathematical structure for positions that have historically resisted formalisation.
+CRR attempts to formalise intuitions that process philosophers have articulated for over a century.
+The framework proposes mathematical structure for positions that have historically resisted formalisation.

 Whitehead: Actual Occasions

 Alfred North Whitehead rejected substance metaphysics in favour of process: reality consists not of enduring things but of momentary "actual occasions" that prehend their past and perish into objective immortality.
-The CRR structure maps directly onto this ontology.
+The CRR structure maps naturally onto this ontology.
 Coherence is the prehensive accumulation of the past.
 The Dirac delta at rupture is the moment of concrescence where many become one.
 Regeneration is the transition to "objective immortality" where the occasion's achieved value becomes available to future prehensions through exp(C/Ω) weighting.
-The mathematics formalises what Whitehead described philosophically: each moment metabolises its entire history, transforms it, and bequeaths novel pattern to the future.
+If this mapping holds, CRR formalises what Whitehead described philosophically: each moment metabolises its entire history, transforms it, and bequeaths novel pattern to the future.

 Bergson: Duration and Memory

 Memory accumulates, ruptures, and transforms.
-This punctuated dynamic, not smooth continuity, is how identity persists through change.
+This punctuated dynamic, not smooth continuity, may be how identity persists through change.
 Both Whitehead and Bergson grasped this philosophically.
-CRR offers it mathematically: a grammar of temporal becoming that can be simulated, tested, and applied across scales from neural dynamics to ecosystem succession.
+CRR offers it mathematically: a candidate grammar of temporal becoming that can be simulated, tested, and applied across scales from neural dynamics to ecosystem succession.